Revenue Maximization for Buyers with Costly Participation: Introduction

 \section{Introduction}

-In the textbook example of revenue optimization, a monopolistic seller wishes to sell a single item to a single buyer whose value is drawn from a known distribution.
-In this idealized economic environment, \citet{myerson1981optimal} proved that the optimal mechanism simply posts a single price, which the buyer accepts if it is below her value.
+In the textbook example of revenue optimization, a monopolist seller wishes to sell a single item to a collection of buyers whose values are drawn independently from known distributions.
+In this idealized economic environment, the nature of the optimal mechanism was solved by \citet{myerson1981optimal}.
 However, actual economic environments depart significantly from this ideal.
-One significant and disconcerting assumption is that each buyer's utility from winning no items, or more precisely, from taking her \emph{outside option}, is normalized to zero.
-While this assumption is without loss when the value of the each buyer's outside option is known to the seller, it falls short of capturing scenarios in which buyers have private values for their outside options.
+One significant assumption is that each buyer's cost from participation is normalized to zero.
+While convenient, this assumption is not without loss: it requires that agents are perfectly indifferent between participating in an auction and leaving empty-handed, versus not attending the auction in the first place.

-In this paper, we relax this assumption, allowing the buyer to have a private valuation for an outside option (or, equivalently, a private cost for participation) which she forfeits by participating in the mechanism.\footnote{The model with a non-exclusive outside option is discussed in \cref{sec:non exclusive}.} Specifically, we extend the buyer's type to include both a valuation for the item for sale and a valuation for the outside option.
-The seller, given a Bayesian prior over the buyer's type, chooses a mechanism to sell the item.
+In this paper we relax this assumption, allowing each buyer to have a private cost for participation in the mechanism (or, equivalently, a private value for an outside option she must forgo to participate).
+Thus, a buyer's type includes both a valuation of the item for sale and a cost for participation, and the seller chooses a mechanism for selling the item to maximize the expected revenue given a Bayesian prior over each buyer's type.
+This is a generalization of the model in \citet{menezes2000auctions} and \citet{celik2009optimal} where the participation cost is public information.